 Elinor Abrams Zayas, piano

-Pianist Elinor Abrams Zayas is a favorite of Long Islanders as a piano soloist, chamber musician, and collaborative artist.
+Pianist Elinor Abrams Zayas is well-known to Long Islanders as a piano soloist, chamber musician, collaborative artist and educator.

-Ms. Zayas is a native of Brightwaters, where she lives and maintains a private piano studio.
-She has served on the music faculties of Hofstra University, Five Towns College, and the Sachem Public Schools.
+She is a native of Brightwaters, where she maintains a private piano studio.
+She has served on the music faculties of Hofstra University, Five Towns College, and the Sachem School district.